PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ### Button Click Events

-By default buttons will always return a click event, or in the case of realtime buttons, a button down event.
+By default, buttons will always return a click event, or in the case of realtime buttons, a button down event.
 You don't have to do anything to enable button clicks.
 To disable the events, disable the button using its Update method.

 You can enable an additional "Button Modified" event by setting `enable_events=True` in the Button call.
 These events are triggered when something 'writes' to a button, ***usually*** it's because the button is listed as a "target" in another button.